 Ensure fair and equitable sharing of benefits that result from the use of our genetic resources.

-Policies on sharing of benefits derived from the use of our genetic resources are to be formulated and implemented, at the same time balancing the twin goals of biodiversity conservation and sustainable use.
+Policies on sharing of benefits derived from the use of our genetic resources are to be formulated and implemented, which balances the twin goals of biodiversity conservation and sustainable use at the same time.